penske-media-corp/pmc-vvv/README.md

         ```
 1. Run tests
     1. Note, we must tell PHPUnit where our test bootstraps are located.
 Note, this must be done each time you SSH into vagrant (See below PHPStorm docs to automate this).
 Note, change `sportico-com` to the site you're testing within.
+    1. Note, if xdebug is enabled your tests will run VERY slowly.
+See https://varyingvagrantvagrants.org/docs/en-US/references/xdebug/ Only enable xdebug while testing if you wish to step-through debug your tests.
     ```
     $ vagrant ssh
     You can add these variables to your bash, but make sure they are at the bottom of ~/.bash_alias as not to conflict with vvv's settings.